Staying cool during this heat! See list of City of Cleveland pools and spray basins

-CLEVELAND-- If you're looking for a way to stay cool in these sweltering temperatures, the City of Cleveland's pools and spray basins will be open.
+CLEVELAND-- If you're looking for a way to stay cool in these sweltering temperatures, the City of Cleveland's pools and spray basins will be open beginning at noon today.

 Temperatures are expected to be in the 90s today. **Weather updates, here**